PennLINC/xcpEngine/docs/overview.rst

   2. Run ``FMRIPREP`` on the BIDS-compliant data set (fmriprep_)
   3. Run ``xcpEngine`` to estimate some of many possible measures

-Steps 1 and 2 are well-documented and have active developers who can help you through these steps.
+Steps 1 and 2 are well-documented and have active developers who can help you through these steps; this documentation will help you get started with step 3 (``xcpEngine``).

 Getting started